 Understand that not every tabletop palm tree will bloom and produce fruit because these plants are dioecious, meaning that they come in both male and female.

 In low light ‘elegans’ develops dark green leaves and can be maintained very well with lighting you’ll find in most offices or homes.

-Where ever you place a Neanthe ‘Bella’ in medium light make sure you don’t place it in the afternoon sun.
-Morning sun or bright filtered light is fine but the afternoon sun can bleach out the foliage.
+Where ever you place a Neanthe ‘Bella’ in medium light, make sure you don’t place it in the afternoon sun.
+The morning sun or bright filtered light is fine, but the afternoon sun can bleach out the foliage.